 Changing Image Format

-Mogrify also can convert image from one format to another.
-To convert all png images to jpg, run below command:
+Mogrify also can convert images from one format to another.
+To convert all png images to jpg, run the below command:

 mogrify -format jpg *.png

 You can also change quality via specifying the quality value.
 Quality value can be specified as 1 (lowest image quality and highest compression) to 100 (best quality but least effective compression).

 Mogrify can do lots of image processing as well such as blur, crop, etc. To blur an image using Mogrify, run the below command from the terminal:

 mogrify -blur 50 Lenna.png